Updated 03 December 2020

 An employee may have a good reason to opt out if they have already saved close to the lifetime allowance, as exceeding this might give them a large tax bill.
 Otherwise, you should encourage all your staff to remain enrolled in the scheme if possible.
 Anyone who does choose to opt out can still join it at any time, and you must re-enrol staff every three years to encourage maximum take-up of the scheme.

 As an employer you must contribute to your employees’ pensions, and each employee must also pay in to their pension.
-The current minimum levels for contributions are as follows:
+The current minimum levels for contributions are 3 per cent by the employer and 5 per cent by the employee.

 When it comes to providing a pension scheme for your employees, you have a number of options.
 You could use the government’s own scheme (NEST), another multi-employer pension scheme, or set up your own bespoke scheme.
 Each option has pros and cons, so it’s important to find the option that offers the best fit for you, your business and your people.
 A financial adviser can help you weigh up the alternatives to find the right one.